marilynyi/100-days-of-code-python/days-41-50/day-49/automate-linkedin-easy-apply/README.md

 - At minimum, set job search filter to include `Easy Apply`.
 Customize all job filters and then copy the entire URL.

 Code execution:
-- The browser will try to open the customed LinkedIn Jobs URL.
+- The browser will try to open the custom LinkedIn Jobs URL.
 - Sign-in is automated before accessing the Jobs webpage.
 - Script will select each job in the list and either:
     - Cancel and discard applications if, after clicking `Easy Apply`, the first page of the pop-up window does not have a `Submit application` button, or
-    - Submit application if they are truly "easy" to apply to.
+    - Submit applications if they are truly "easy" to apply to.

 ## Using Selenium to sign in to LinkedIn